 - Limbs caught in moving parts: There is always a risk of getting caught in the moving parts present in any machine, and some of the more common causes of this include getting clothing caught, attempting to attach or remove parts while the machine is on, or failing to check if anyone is working on the machine before turning it on.

 If you were seriously injured in an accident caused by heavy machinery like an excavator, contact the Perecman Firm today.
 There may be a number of legal options available to you, and our NYC construction accident lawyers will work with you to put together a plan of action that best suits your needs.
 Call us at (212) 577-9325 to discuss your case with a member of our firm today, or set up a free case evaluation by sending us the details of your situation through our online form.
-When you choose to work with us, you can rest assured that your case is in good hands – since we first opened our doors 35 years ago, our attorneys have secured more than $400 million in verdicts and settlements for our clients.
+When you choose to work with us, you can rest assured that your case is in good hands – since we first opened our doors 40 years ago, our attorneys have secured more than half a billion in verdicts and settlements for our clients.